 Typically, under conditions of high construct validity, correlations are high for the same construct (or "trait") across a host of different measures.
 Correlations are low across constructs that are different but measured using the same general technique.
 Sometimes, this is called "triangulating" measures.

-test measures."
 Or any other single kind of "test" or assessment, of course.
 Be very skeptical of studies that totally equate their concrete measures with their constructs.

 There are many ways of knowing, and different cultures and subcultures use different expectations and norms about proof and causality.
 Causality is critical: it tells us what is possible, what can be changed and what is difficult, if not impossible, to change.
 For example, if you are convinced that biological factors cannot be overcome, you probably will not work with visually impaired children because you would believe that they could not compensate for their disabilities.
 Causality tells us what are the “prime movers” of the phenomena that we observe.

 Consider some different perspectives on causality:

 Here are some different ways and means of "proof":